UriZafrir/Things-Software-Cant-Solve/README.md

-# Things Software Cant Yet Solve Or Is Very Hard
+# Things Software Cant Solve Or Is Very Hard